Back to School: A Beginner’s Guide to a Healthy Eating Plan

 • Choose your sides wisely – stick to fruit cups, baked potato, side salad or low-fat milk.
 They are vitamin-rich and low in calories.
 A medium French fry cup can have up to 400 calories!

 Life is busy for most of us.
-Adapt to your busy schedule by having a plan in place.
+Adapt to your busy schedule by having a healthy eating plan in place.
 Stick to your goals by setting yourself up for success – organization, planning, and preparation!